portellam/Obsidian-workflow/.gitea/README.md

 [![Issues][ISSUES-COUNT-URL]][ISSUES-URL]

 <!-- CHANGEME -->
-An <a href="https://obsidian.md/">Obsidian</a> vault template from a Workflow with Tasks and Project Management, Journaling, Media Tracking, Offline Read-it-later and Bookmark Management, Note-taking and Note-sharing on your own website.
+An [Obsidian][OBSIDIAN-URL] vault template from a Workflow with Tasks and Project Management, Journaling, Media Tracking, Offline Read-it-later and Bookmark Management, Note-taking and Note-sharing on your own website.
 </br>
 </br>
 Download [here.][DOWNLOAD-URL]